mbridak/FieldDayLogger-Curses/README.md

 # What's going on in the development branch

 * Lots of PEP8 compliance work, except STUPID things like 'too-many-lines'.
-* Placing things in classes, like CAT control and Callsign lookups.
+* Placed things in classes, like CAT control, Callsign lookups, Database functions.
-* Moving preferences out of the main DB, and into a JSON file.
+* Moved preferences out of the main DB, and into a JSON file.
-* Scoring needs work since the rules have changed.
+* ReWorked scoring since rule changes for 2022.
+* Moved call and grid lookups to a thread.
 * Maybe CW macro keys.
 * Maybe merging in the FT8 code from the GUI version.